|

 - MALLORY:

-English surname transferred to unisex forename use, itself originally a
+English surname transferred to unisex forename use, derived from a Norman French

-Norman French nickname for an unfortunate person, derived from Old French malheure,
+byname for an unfortunate person, from Old French malheure,

 meaning "unfortunate, unhappy, unlucky."